Knee: Articular capsule

 Synovium lining the capsule and its bursae.
 The synovium also lines infrapatellar fat pad, the fat pad that lies below the ligamentum patellae.
 Synovium projecting into the fat pad as two foldings.

+Nerves

+From an anterior perspective, the superolateral quadrant of the knee is innervated by the nerves to the vastus lateralis and vastus intermedius, the sciatic nerve, and by the superior lateral genicular and common fibular nerves; in the inferolateral quadrant, the inferior lateral genicular nerve and recurrent fibular nerves predominate; the superomedial quadrant is innervated by the nerves to the vastus medialis and vastus intermedius, the obturator and sciatic nerves, and by the superior medial genicular nerve; and the inferomedial quadrant has innervation by the inferior medial genicular nerve and the infrapatellar branch of the saphenous nerve.

+The articular branches from the obturator and tibial nerves supply the posterior knee capsule, with additional supply from the common fibular nerve and sciatic nerve; the tibial nerve innervates the entire posterior capsule; the posterior division of the obturator nerve and the tibial nerve supply the superomedial aspect of the posterior capsule; the superolateral aspect of the posterior capsule is innervated by the tibial nerve, and by the common fibular and sciatic nerves.

 Bursae

 Numerous bursae surround the knee joint.
 The largest communicative bursa is the suprapatellar bursa described above.
 Four considerably smaller bursae are located on the back of the knee.
 Two non-communicative bursae are located in front of the patella and below the patellar tendon, and others are sometimes present.

 Cartilage

 Cartilage is a thin, elastic tissue that protects the bone and makes certain that the joint surfaces can slide easily over each other.
 Cartilage ensures supple knee movement.
 There are two types of joint cartilage in the knees: fibrous cartilage (the meniscus) and hyaline cartilage.
 Fibrous cartilage has tensile strength and can resist pressure.
 Hyaline cartilage covers the surface along which the joints move.
 Collagen fibres within the articular cartilage have been described by Benninghoff as arising from the subchondral bone in a radial manner, building so called Gothic arches.
-On the surface of the cartilage these fibres appear in a tangential orientation and increase the abrasion resistance.
+On the surface of the cartilage, these fibres appear in a tangential orientation and increase the abrasion resistance.
 There are no blood vessels inside of the hyaline cartilage, the alimentation is performed per diffusion.
 Synovial fluid and the subchondral bone marrow serve both as nutrition sources for the hyaline cartilage.
 Lack of at least one source induces a degeneration.
 Cartilage will wear over the years.
 Cartilage has a very limited capacity for self-restoration.
 The newly formed tissue will generally consist of a large part of fibrous cartilage of lesser quality than the original hyaline cartilage.
 As a result, new cracks and tears will form in the cartilage over time.